Troubleshooting Push Notifications

 General Troubleshooting

-If your app doesn't get the push, check the following:
+If your app doesn’t receive the push, check the following:

-• Ensure that you have configured push-notification credentials for your app correctly on the mesibo consoleopen_in_new.
+- Ensure that you have configured push notification credentials for your app correctly on the mesibo console.

-• Keep your phone on the cellular data and see if you are receiving push notifications.
+- Keep your phone on cellular data and see if you are receiving push notifications.

-• See if other apps on your phone receive it.
+- Check if other apps on your phone receive push notifications.

-• mesibo sends push only when your app is suspended and disconnected.
-It may take a few seconds (or minutes) depending on the operating system and also the device configuration.
+- mesibo sends push only when your app is suspended and disconnected.
+It may take a few seconds (or minutes) depending on the operating system and the device configuration.

-• mesibo rate limits push notifications per user to prevent excessive notifications to one user from impacting your entire app, as FCM/APNs throttle globally.
-You can disable this setting in on-premise deployments, though not recommended.
+- mesibo rate-limits push notifications per user to prevent excessive notifications to one user from impacting your entire app, since FCM/APNs throttle globally.
+You can disable this setting in on-premise deployments, though it is not recommended.

 Additional Troubleshooting Steps for iOS